 Cardano is quickly making a name for itself in the competitive world of cryptocurrency, largely due to its unique process and technology.

 Rooted in Academia

 Cardano is the first peer-reviewed blockchain to appear on the cryptocurrency scene.
 Before rolling out its protocols, the nonprofit responsible for Cardano assembled a team of scientists and other academics from various esteemed universities to review them extensively.

 A Problem-Solving Algorithm

 Another feature that sets Cardano apart from its competitors is its proof-of-stake technology called Ouroboros.
 This algorithm grants miners more mining power according to the amount of coin they own.
 Created as a less risky alternative to the energy-sucking proof-of-work algorithm, POS is the original consensus algorithm for blockchain technology.

 As a third-generation cryptocurrency, Cardano also aims to improve upon the mounting issues associated with the first-generation bitcoin and the second-generation ethereum, POW being one among many.

 As a result of its speed and rapid technological advancements, Cardano will soon process up to a million transactions per second.
-Hence Cardano is not only considered one of the most technologically advanced cryptocurrencies available but is also now the third-largest cryptocurrency overall.
+Hence Cardano is not only considered one of the most technologically advanced cryptocurrencies available but is also now the seventh-largest cryptocurrency overall.

 How Does Cardano Work?

-To understand how Cardano works, it’s helpful to break it up into the blockchain’s individual layers.
+To understand how Cardano works, it’s helpful to break it up into the blockchain’s layers.
 There are two components in any given transaction: the mechanism by which tokens are sent and the condition behind the moving tokens.

 Highlighting this company’s distinctive approach, Cardano doesn’t just offer a few paragraphs of backstory on its website as most businesses do.
 Instead, it categorizes its history into five different eras, each named after a different literary genius.

 The Byron Era

-The ideas behind Cardano were conceived by founder Charles Hoskinson in 2015, but the first version wasn’t shipped until September of 2017.
+The ideas behind Cardano were conceived by founder Charles Hoskinson in 2015, but the first version wasn’t shipped until September 2017.
 It named its cryptocurrency ADA — after the programmer Ada Lovelace — and also launched its official desktop wallet.

 The Shelley Era